 A WordPress Plugin for Title Case Capitalization

 I’ve written a WordPress plugin that will convert the page title and post title to ‘title case’ capitalization.
-Title case is also often referred to as “initial caps”, “init caps”, or “headline style”.
+Title case is also often referred to as “headline style”, and incorrectly as “initial caps” or “init caps”.
 Title case means that the first letter of each word is capitalized, except for certain small words, such as articles, coordinating conjunctions, and short prepositions.
+The first and last words in the title are always capitalized.

 The plugin is smart enough to not capitalize the following: